Frequently asked questions (FAQs) about VORANIGO®

 Based on findings from animal studies, VORANIGO can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.

-Review the full warnings and precautions
+Review the full warnings and precautions for VORANIGO

 ALT, alanine aminotransferase; AST, aspartate aminotransferase.